5th Summer School on Sustainable Finance

 While policy initiatives on sustainable finance are advancing at the European level, there is a strong need for sharing knowledge and experience on substantive sustainable finance issues.

-To answer this need, the European Commission's Joint Research Centre (JRC) and the Community of Practice in Financial Research (CoPFiR) have organised the summer school on sustainable finance.
+To answer this need, the European Commission's Joint Research Centre (JRC) and the Sustainable Finance Research Forum have organised the summer school on sustainable finance.

 List of presentations and papers